iotbzh/DEPRECATED_xds-docs/docs/part-2/1_xds-server.md

 `xds-server` uses [Syncthing](https://syncthing.net/) tool to synchronize projects files from user machine to build server machine or container.

-> **NOTE**: For now, only Syncthing sharing method is supported to synchronize projects files.
-But in a near future and for restricted configurations, `xds-server` will also support "standard" folder sharing (eg. nfs mount points or docker volumes).

 > **SEE ALSO**: [xds-exec](https://github.com/iotbzh/xds-exec),
 wrappers on `exec` commands that allows you to send commands to `xds-server` and for example build your application from command-line or from your favorite